Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Evolutionary State Space Model (E-SSM)

-\begin{remark} In this model, we assume that the autoregressive structure evolves across epochs.
+In the proposed model, we assume an autoregressive structure that evolves across epochs.
 This assumption is inspired by the preliminary analysis in Section~\ref{introduction} showing that the power spectrum evolves during the course of the experiment.
-Accordingly, the evolutionary spectrum of each latent source will be easily captured throughout the model fitting.
-In particular, the theoretical evolutionary spectrum will be denoted as $f^{(r)}(\omega) = \frac{\sigma_w^{2(r)}}{|1- \phi_1^{(r)}\exp(-2\pi i \omega) - \phi_2^{(r)} \exp(-4\pi i \omega)|^2}.$ \end{remark}

-\begin{remark} Moreover, the ``mixing'' matrix is invariant to epochs.
-This is due to the fact that the network structure of subjects is not changing across phases of experiments. \end{remark}
+Accordingly, the evolutionary spectrum of each latent source will be easily captured in an explicit form\\ $f^{(r)}(\omega) = \frac{\sigma_w^{2(r)}}{|1- \phi_1^{(r)}\exp(-2\pi i \omega) - \phi_2^{(r)} \exp(-4\pi i \omega)|^2}$.
+We also assumed that the mixing matrix is invariant to epochs.
+This is due to the fact that the network structure of subjects is not changing across phases of experiments.
+To reiterate, non-stationarity will be captured by the AR(2) coefficients.

-\begin{remark} Finally, note that $\widetilde{\Phi}^{(r)}$, which are uniquely determined by the evolving modulus and unchanged arguments of the autoregressive polynomial roots, evolves as $r$ changes. \end{remark}

-\begin{remark}{{On identifiability issues}}.
-There has been numerous discussions on the identifiability issues of state-space models, e.g. model~(\ref{single_model}). \cite{hamilton1994time} pointed out that ``in the absence of restrictions on $\widetilde{M}, \widetilde{\Phi}, \sigma, \tau$, the parameters of the state-space representation are unidentified - more than one set of values for the parameters can give rise to the identical value of the likelihood function, and the data give us no guide for choosing among these''.
-Indeed, for a general state-space model, the representation can also be obtained by multiplying each of the equation by a orthogonal matrix. \cite{arun1990balanced} stated this issue and provided restriction to avoid this issue. \cite{zhang2011general} proposed a non-Gaussian constraint to maintain the model identifiable.
-In this study, we address this problem by assuming that each component of the latent independent source signals $\bm{S}(t)$ have unit variance and the entries of $\widetilde{M}$ is positive. \end{remark}
+In the literature, there have been numerous discussions on the identifiability issues of state-space models \citep{hamilton1994time}.
+Indeed, for a general state-space model, the same representation can be obtained by applying an orthogonal transformation on matrices. \cite{zhang2011general} proposed a non-Gaussian constraint to avoid the identifiability issue.
+In this paper, to ensure the uniqueness of the solution, we require that each component of the latent independent source signals $\bm{S}(t)$ to have unit variance and the entries of $\widetilde{M}$ are positive.